-Statement of Values
+Statement of Values:

-The Manchester Community Library believes that the right to privacy is essential to free inquiry, thought, speech, and association, and that all Library users should be free to select, explore, and consider information for themselves without fear of censure, judgment, or punishment.
-The Library seeks to uphold the Library Bill of Rights, a publication of the American Library Association, and the ALA Code of Ethics.

-The Manchester Community Library does not sell any library user data, and does not share user data with other organizations except in cases where the Library is partnered with said organizations to provide services (e.g., sharing RSVPs to an off-site event with event hosts).
+The Manchester Community Library believes the right to privacy is essential to free inquiry, thought, speech, and association.
+All Library users should be free to select, explore, and consider information for themselves without fear of censure, judgment, or punishment.
+The Library upholds the ALA Code of Ethics and Library Bill of Rights.
+The Manchester Community Library does not sell any library user data or share user data with other organizations except in cases where the Library partners with said organizations to provide services (e.g., sharing RSVPs to an off-site event with event hosts).